opencelium/opencelium/docs/gettinginvolved/installation.rst

 """""""""""""""""

 .. note::
-	Only available for Ubuntu system (tested on 22.04 LTS)!
+	Only available for Ubuntu systems (tested on 22.04 LTS)!

 **Prepare environment:**